-Juma Mosque also sometimes written as Djuma mosque is a cathedral mosque of Khiva, located in the center of Ichan-Kala.
+Juma Mosque (also sometimes written as Djuma or Dzhuma) is the cathedral mosque of Khiva, located in the very center of Ichan-Kala.
 According to the Arab geographer Mukaddasiy, the Dzhuma Mosque dates back to the 10th century.
-However, the mosque you see today is built in the later 18th century according to the Munis a historian.
-He also declares that it was built on the money donated by one of the top officials of his khanate Abdurakhman Mukhtar.
+However, according to the historian Munis, the mosque you see today is built in the later 18th century and the mosque’s construction date is visible on its entrance doors: 1778-1782.
+Munis also declares that it was built on the money donated by one of the top officials of his khanate, called Abdurakhman Mukhtar.